-Where to live in Utrecht?
-DutchReview sets out to find you the best neighborhoods of Utrecht (and yes, also some ‘meh’ but cheap neighborhoods of Utrecht)
+Wondering where to live in Utrecht?
+DutchReview sets out to find you the best neighbourhoods (and yes, also some ‘meh’ but cheap neighbourhoods in Utrecht).

-How historical Utrecht centre may be, it is by no means a dead part of town.
+No matter how historical Utrecht centre may be, it is by no means a dead part of town.
 Utrecht University and Hogeschool Utrecht both take care that there is a big influx of young and fresh students every year.
-Which results in a huge number of (coffee)bars, hip restaurants, and quirky shops.
+So you know what that means, right?
+A huge number of (coffee)bars, hip restaurants, and quirky shops.
 The place is buzzing all year round.
-And with the new and big TivoliVredenburg opening up a couple of years ago, Utrecht has also become a regular stopover for upcoming (Indie) artists.
+It also has TivoliVredenburg – a venue which has made Utrecht a regular stopover for upcoming (Indie) artists.

 Are there any downsides?
-Well you can guess that living here does not come cheap (which might also be less of an issue for corporate expats) And you have to be careful where to pick your spot as some streets and squares can be very noisy at night.
+Well, you can guess that living here does not come cheap (which might also be less of an issue for corporate expats).
+You have to be careful where to pick your spot as some streets and squares can be very noisy at night.

 Notable locations: Oudegracht, TivoliVredenburg, Domtower and church, Centraal Museum, Neude, Ledig Erf, Utrecht central station.

 Wittevrouwen, Vogelenwijk and Oudwijk were built before 1900.
-Oudwijk mostly consists of cute and small ‘arbeidershuisjes’, while big townhouses make up the most of Wittevrouwen and Vogelenwijk.
-Tuinwijk and –dorp was built later, around the 1930’s.
-It boosts some beautiful spacious houses from those days and the streets are greener.
+Oudwijk mostly consists of cute and small arbeidershuisjes, while big townhouses make up the most of Wittevrouwen and Vogelenwijk.
+Tuinwijk and –dorp was built later, around the 1930s.
+It boasts some beautiful spacious houses from those days and the streets are greener.

 Notable locations: shops and café’s at the Nachtegaalstraat, Burgermeester Reigerstraat and Biltstraat, Wilhelminapark, Griftpark, Rietveldhuis, Badhu and Theater De Paardenkathedraal.

-On the other side of the central station you’ll find the multicultural area of Lombok.
-This neighborhood of Utrecht, mostly made up of small houses and apartments made for the working class, is popular now but it wasn’t always that way.
-In the 70’s workers from Turkey and Morocco were housed cheaply here in not the best conditions.
-Shopkeepers left and the neighborhood declined.
-Renovations in the 90’s and the proximity to the train station caused gentrification of the area.
+On the other side of the central station, you’ll find the multicultural area of Lombok.
+This neighbourhood of Utrecht, mostly made up of small houses and apartments made for the working class, is popular now but it wasn’t always that way.
+In the ’70s, workers from Turkey and Morocco were housed cheaply here in not the best conditions.
+Shopkeepers left and the neighbourhood declined.
+Renovations in the ’90s and the proximity to the train station caused gentrification of the area.
 You’ll find an interesting mix here of people with a Moroccan or Turkish background, yuppies, students and real Utrecht-families who have been living here for generations.

 Across the sluizen is a beautiful area with the quirky name ‘Oog in Al’.
-This posh place consists of lovely green streets with houses built in the 1930’s.
-It has always been a popular place for families as there are lots of areas for children to play at.
+This posh place consists of lovely green streets with houses built in the 1930s.
+It has always been a popular place for families as there are lots of areas for children to play in.
 However, there aren’t a lot of shops and restaurants and it is quite expensive to find a place here.
-But with its proximity to the Central Station it might just be the neighborhood of Utrecht where you would want to live as an international business man/woman.
+But with its proximity to the Central Station, it might just be the neighbourhood in Utrecht where you would want to live as an international businessman/woman.

 Notable locations: Molen de Ster, Jasmijn & ik, park Oog in Al, cheap shops at the Kanaalstraat, café Lombok, sluizen.

-The area south of the city centre is made up of the neighborhoods Hoograven, Tolsteeg and Rivierenwijk.
-It is upcoming, but not really that busy or expensive yet.
-The city centre sprawls out to the northern part of these neighborhoods and more hotspots are opening up here.
-From vegan hipsterplaces like Broei to the most popular restaurant of Utrecht, based up in an old watertower.
+The area south of the city centre is made up of the neighbourhoods Hoograven, Tolsteeg and Rivierenwijk.
+The city centre sprawls out to the northern part of these neighbourhoods and more hotspots are opening up here.
+From vegan hipster places like Broei to the most popular restaurant of Utrecht, based up in an old water tower.

 Notable locations: WT Urban Kitchen, restaurants along Oosterkade and Westerkade, Klein Berlijn, Rotsoord.